 Both of these lenses were released more than 30 years after SIGMA Art, so it is not surprising that they have large aberrations.

-The image curvature is small enough, although some non-point deviation remains.
+The field curvature is small enough, although some non-point deviation remains.

 Distortion is almost zero.

-The magnification chromatic aberration also appears to be sufficiently small.
+The lateral chromatic aberrations also appears to be sufficiently small.

 (Left)Tangential direction, (Right)Sagittal direction